Bernier, Perry lead Ducks past Blackhawks 1-0

 Hjalmarsson and Oduya often played together on Chicago's 2013 and 2015 Stanley Cup teams.

 The Blackhawks outshot the Ducks 19-2 in a chippy first.
-Anaheim forward Ryan Getzlaf fought Chicago's Richard Panik late in the first, and the Ducks captain drew an extra minor for instigating and a misconduct on the altercation.
+Anaheim forward Ryan Getzlaf fought Chicago's Richard Panik late in the period, and the Ducks captain drew an extra minor for instigating and a misconduct on the altercation.
 Getzlaf entered with just 26 penalty minutes.

 The Blackhawks kept dominating into the second, but Bernier stepped up every time he was challenged.
 His best stops included a point-blank right pad save on Jordin Tootoo in the opening minute, a glove save on Patrick Kane's backhander with 5:05 left in the period and a block of Artem Anisimov's quick shot from the side of the net about a minute later.